edg1983/GREEN-VARAN/test/README.md

 ```

 ### Use the workflow to annotate and prioritize variants
-Using the Nextflow workflow it is possible to automatically add all needed annotations and then prioritize regulatory variatns using greenvaran.
+Using the Nextflow workflow it is possible to automatically add all needed annotations and then prioritize regulatory variants using greenvaran.
 Note that this will run on local machine using 10 threads for annotations.

 ```
-nextflow workflow/main.nf -prfile local \
+nextflow workflow/main.nf -profile local \
     --input test/VCF/GRCh38.test.smallvars.vcf.gz \
     --out test/out/workflow \
     --build GRCh38 \